ExpressGradient/learn-rust-monorepo/smart-pointers/notes.md

 ## Implicit Deref Coercions with Functions and Methods
 Deref coercion is a convenience that Rust performs on arguments to functions and methods.
 It works only on types that implement the `Deref` trait.
 Deref coercion converts such a type into a reference to another type.
 For example, deref coercion can convert `&String` to `&str` because `String` implements the `Deref` trait such that it returns `str`.

+# Running Code on Cleanup with the `Drop` Trait
+The `Drop` trait lets you customize what happens when a value is about to go out of scope.
+Specify the code to run when a value goes out of scope by implementing the `Drop` trait.
+The `Drop` trait requires you to implement one method named `drop` that takes a mutable reference to self.
+The `Drop` trait is included in the prelude, so we don't need to bring it into the scope.
+Variables are dropped in the reverse order of their creation.

+## Dropping a Value Early with `std::mem::drop`
+It's not straightforward to disable the automatic `drop` functionality.
+The whole point of `Drop` trait is that it's taken care of automatically.
+Occasionally, you might want to clean up a value early.
+One example is when using smart pointers that manage locks: you might want to force the `drop` method that releases the lock so that other code in the same scope can acquire the lock.
+Rust doesn't let us call `drop` explicitly because Rust would still automatically call `drop` on the value at the end of its scope.
+So, if we need to force a value to be cleaned up early, we can use the `std::mem::drop` function.
+The `std::mem::drop` function is different from the `drop` method in the `Drop` trait.
+We call it by passing the value we want to force to be dropped early as an argument.
+The function is in the prelude.